runtimeverification/evm-semantics/README.md

 -   [ethereum.md](ethereum.md): Driver for semantics of EVM (for loading tests, running simulations).
 -   [evm.md](evm.md): Top level EVM semantics file (including local execution and network dynamics).
--   [evm-dasm.md](evm-dasm.md): Dissasembler (and assembler!) for EVM so that JSON test files can be read directly.
 -   [data.md](data.md): Specifies the basic data of EVM execution, including the 256 bit words and some datastructures over them.

 Unfinished